bartificer/programming-by-stealth/docs/pbs82.md

 ### Example 1 — A Random Number of Random Numbers

-Let’s tie everything we’ve learned so far together with a simple example that uses async and await to perform AJAX calls in series and parallel making use of both jQuery’s `$.ajax()` function and the `Promise.all()` utility function.
+Let’s tie everything we’ve learned so far together with a simple example that uses `async` and `await` to perform AJAX calls in series and parallel, making use of both jQuery’s `$.ajax()` function and the `Promise.all()` utility function.

-Because this example is a little longer than the previous ones I’ve include it into the source code for `pbs82a.html` as the function `randomNumOfRandomNums()`.
+Because this example is a little longer than the previous ones, I’ve included it in the source code for `pbs82a.html` as the function `randomNumOfRandomNums()`.

 This function will use the random number web service running on my personal web server to first fetch a random number between 1 and 5, and then to get that many random numbers between 1 and 100.
-Note that this is a more real-world example because it contains tasks that need to be executed both in series and parallel.
+Note that this is a more real world example because it contains tasks that need to be executed both in series and parallel.
 We need to fetch the number of random numbers to fetch before we can fetch the actual random numbers, and then we should fetch all the random numbers in parallel.

 Let’s have a look at how the function accomplishes this task.